SleazyWorld Go

-Joseph Isaac (born January 17, 1998), better known as his stage name SleazyWorld Go, is an American rapper.
-He gained popularity in 2022 after achieving online virality, particularly after the release of his single "Sleazy Flow".
+Joseph Daniel Isaac (born January 17, 1998), known professionally as SleazyWorld Go, is an American rapper, singer, and songwriter.
+He is best known for his 2022 single "Sleazy Flow", which peaked within the top 50 of the Billboard Hot 100 and spawned a remix featuring Lil Baby.

 Early life

-SleazyWorld Go was born and raised in Grand Rapids, MI.
-He was moved to Kansas City, Missouri in his teen years.
+SleazyWorld Go was born and raised in Grand Rapids, Michigan, and moved to Kansas City, Missouri as a teenager.
+His parents are from Haiti.
+According to the Michigan Department of Corrections, he pleaded guilty to armed robbery after an incident in 2015.
+In 2016, he was sentenced to four years in prison.
+He was released on parole in September 2019.
+He decided to take music seriously while incarcerated.

 Career

-SleazyWorld Go achieved viral success online through such platforms like TikTok and Instagram.
+2020–2022: Career beginnings

+SleazyWorld Go first started rapping in 2020 following his release from prison.
+He first released "Sliding", and then started releasing more songs, such as "Baghdad Flow" and "What They Gone Do To Me".

 SleazyWorld Go initially emerged following his Sleazy mixtape, which was released on September 12, 2021.

-SleazyWorld Go first started rapping in 2020, after he had been released from prison.
-He first released "Sliding", and then started releasing more songs, such as "Baghdad Flow" and "What They Gone Do To Me".

 He released "Sleazy Flow" in 2021.
 It went viral in 2022, being used on the platform TikTok.
-It got remixed by rappers like 30 Deep Grimeyy, Yungeen Ace, and NLE Choppa.
+It got remixed by rappers such as 30 Deep Grimeyy, Yungeen Ace, and NLE Choppa.
 However, an official remix with Lil Baby was released on May 26, 2022.

 On June 17, 2022, he released a single called "Step 1" with rapper Offset.

+2022–present: Where the Shooters Be and Where the Shooters Be 2

+On November 11, 2022, SleazyWorld Go released his debut commercial mixtape Where the Shooters Be through SleazyWorld and Island Records.
+It was followed by a deluxe edition in February 2023 titled Where the Shooters Be 2.
+In June 2023, he was announced as part of the XXL 2023 Freshman Class.